Center for Indigenous People, Health and Nursing of North America Overview

 The University of Minnesota has acknowledged the need to better serve citizens of Minnesota’s Tribal Nations and their communities.
 The creation of a Center within the School of Nursing (SON) devoted to improving the health and well-being of Indigenous people and communities works toward reconciliation.
 The purpose of the Center for Indigenous People, Health, & Nursing is to build respectful, collaborative relationships with Tribal Nations, health care and higher academic institutions, federal and state agencies; collaborate with community organizations; prepare Indigenous nurses with doctoral education; and develop evidence-based interventions and best practices with stakeholders to eradicate health disparities in Indigenous people and communities.
 The Center will serve as a leader to address the current status of Indigenous people and communities by educating AI/AN doctorally prepared nurses while focusing on scholarship, education, and community engagement.

-Our vision is to minimize health disparities to improve health outcomes for AI/AN individuals, families, and communities.
+Our vision is to eradicate health disparities to optimize health for AI/AN individuals, families, and communities.

-1. to establish and maintain collaborative relationships with Tribal Nations and communities;
+Our mission is to establish and maintain meaningful, collaborative relationships with Tribal Nations and communities in order to:

-2. to partner with agencies and organizations to positively influence health policies for Indigenous people; and
+• partner with agencies and organizations to positively inform health policies for Indigenous people; and

-3. to educate, mentor, and support current and future Indigenous doctorally prepared nurses that will transform the communities they serve.
+• to educate, mentor, and support current and future Indigenous nurses and students who will transform the communities they serve.

 • Serve as a regional (and national) hub for connections with Tribal Nations, government agencies, foundations, healthcare systems, and educational institutions